-A witness of a crime who wishes to remain anonymous may call the CSU Pueblo Tip Line at (719) 549-2376.
+A victim or witness of a crime who wishes to remain anonymous may call the CSU Pueblo Tip Line at (719) 549-2376.
 The Tip Line is a voice message system only; and therefore, immediate action will not be taken.
-Witnesses of crimes also may report to Pueblo Crime Stoppers at (719) 542-7867(STOP).
+Witnesses of crimes also may report to Pueblo Crime Stoppers at (719) 542-7867 (STOP).
+Victims and witnesses can also anonymously report a crime to a Campus Security Authority (CSA), law enforcement or the Office of Institutional Equity.